PeterBontinck/pico-dro/README.md

-# WORK IN PROGRESS (WIP) - Digital Readout (DRO) via Web Interface using Raspberry Pi Pico W
+# Digital Readout (DRO) via Web Interface using Raspberry Pi Pico W

 This project transforms a **Raspberry Pi Pico W** into a fully functional **Digital Readout (DRO)** system for machine tools (e.g., mills or lathes).
 It achieves this by reading the data output from **linear glass scales** and serving the measurements over a **web interface**.